Injuries to the rotator cuff are pretty common, as the shoulder is supported by a relatively small muscle group and one that we use a lot.

 Phase I

-You may need assistance doing simple tasks such as bathing or preparing meals.
+You may need assistance doing everyday tasks, such as bathing or preparing meals.

-Your physical therapist will teach you some gentle range of motion exercises.
+Your physical therapist will teach you how to safely perform gentle range of motion exercises.

-Gentle massage, cold compression, or electrical stimulation to the area may be used by your physical therapist as well as a pain management physical therapy treatment.
+Gentle massage, cold compression, or electrical stimulation to the area may also be used by your physical therapist as part of your pain management plan.

 Phase II